 What can I do to stop it coming back?

-Tubers resprout after spraying, stems break at ground level so plants cannot be pulled out.
+Tubers resprout after spraying and stems break at ground level so plants cannot be pulled out.
 Grubbing tubers can expose soil, allowing seeds to germinate.
 Always follow up on treated areas at least 6-monthly.
-Seeds probably not long-lived.
+Seeds are probably not long-lived.
 Replant treated areas where possible after 2-3 treatments to establish dense ground cover and minimise reinvasion.